Installation of multi prints in pink, black, and metallics.

 The department emphasizes technical skills development together with deep engagements with textile processes, materials, techniques, histories, and politics.
 Graduate students work across a wide range of fiber techniques and materials, and they also work with painting, lens-based media, ceramics, sculpture, new media, drawing, archival research practices, installation, performance, scholarly and creative writing, collaborative projects, and community organizing.

-Hands-on making, Research-Based, Concept-Driven
+Hands-On Making, Research-Based, Concept-Driven

 Graduate students in Fiber and Material Studies take studio classes, seminars, and in-depth advising with faculty of their choosing.
 The FMS curriculum provides students with the foundation to engage with the history of the medium and understand current developments in the field.
 Graduate Seminars include in depth critiques and discussions of practice, research presentations, lectures, studio visits and discussions with visiting artists and scholars.